svank/remove_starfield/docs/source/overview.rst

 spans multiple strips.
 You may therefore want to keep your `ImageProcessor` subclass light, or implement a caching strategy if you must do more substantive processing and have the memory to spare.

+The size of the vertical strips is by the ``target_mem_usage`` argument to `build_starfield_estimate`.
+The size of strips is set so that, considering the total number of input images and the size of the all-sky map, the maximum size of the strip's accumulation array can't exceed this amount.
+If each strip has some images which don't span the strip, the whole accumulation array won't be used.
+And since the accumulation array is allocated with ``np.empty``, the full amount of memory may never be used, as, depending on your operating system, the memory won't be reserved and allocated until it is actually accessed.
+It may therefore be reasonable to set ``target_mem_usage`` higher than your actual amount of memory so that the portion actually used is closer to the amount of free memory you have available.

 .. _Reduction Discussion: